florent-uzio/xrpl-commons-october-2023/README.md

 ## Next steps

-Go into each apps directory to see look at the source code.
+Go into each apps directory to look at the source code.